 Patients who have lost a large amount of weight often have excess skin they would like to get rid of.
 It’s not uncommon for these patients to inquire about slimming their arms with arm liposuction.
 Actually, however, a different procedure is usually best for these patients.

 As a result, the bulk that is left over after weight loss is generally skin — not fat.
-And this means that an arm lift (brachioplasty) — not liposuction — is generally the best option.
+And this means that an under arm lift surgery (brachioplasty) — not liposuction — is generally the best option.

-Improving the Appearance of Aging Arms
+Improving the Appearance of Aging Arms with Arm Lift

 Time and gravity can also be culprits when it comes to excess skin.
-Even a patient who has been at a relatively even weight their whole lives may experience sagging arm skin as they reach their 50s, 60s, and beyond.
+Even a patient who has been at a relatively even weight their whole lives may experience sagging and excess arm skin as they reach their 50s, 60s, and beyond.
 Again, an arm lift can improve the problem of excess skin and tissue for these patients.
 Liposuction is usually not the answer in this case.

 Both men and women get arm liposuction.
 However, women, in particular, tend to store excess fat in the upper arms.
 Usually, it settles around the back of the upper arms and sometimes on the outer arms.
 Slimming these areas is generally a quick and simple process if the patient is a good candidate.

 The best candidates for arm liposuction have excess bulk in their arms but don’t have a considerable amount of hanging skin.
-This allows their surgeon to contour the arms so as to show off the underlying musculature.
+This allows their surgeon to contour new shape to the arms so as to show off the underlying musculature.
 By removing even a small amount of fat, the patient can achieve smaller, sleeker arms.

 In addition to being in good health and having realistic expectations about surgery, here are some of the most important qualities Dr. Sieber will be looking for in arm lipo candidates.